lizac9/project2-bn-horror-film/README.md

 - As a user, I am free to type whatever I choose in the text box accompanying my score.
 - As a user, I can click the scoreboard icon to view the leaderboard.

+#### Browser Compatibility:
+The website has had manual and responsive tests conducted on the below browsers and I was presented with no issues.
+- Google Chrome
+- Microsoft Edge
+- Safari
+- Firefox

 #### **Debugging:**

+Initially, the project presented problems in the deployment phase.
+An unstable internet connection resulted in preventing the project deploying properly.
+Due to this, it had to be deployed again, first from a none branch and then again to the main one.
+I waited ten minutes before the project was fully deployed.

+Unfixed Bugs:

+There are some undefined variables in the js files, but don't affect the functionality of the game.
+Due to the size of the games interface, the user may need to scroll down in order to view the lower text buttons.
+However, considering this incovenience, the game is still entirely accessible through all portable devices.

 ## Deployment